ItsDanik/rfidisk/README.md

 - Screw the two boards on the 3D Printed PCB Support Piece using 8x 4mm screws.
 - Screw the whole PCB Support to the roof of the case using 4x 4mm screws.
 - Screw the bottom 3D Printed part to the bottom of the shell using 4x 6mm screws.

+### RFIDisk Floppies

+- Use the corresponding plate on the MakerWorld Project.
+- Plate 4 is for single disk, plate 5 is for printing 4 disks in one go.
+- The printing pauses on layer 7, that's when you go and stick the NFC tags on the designated area.
+Be careful to center the sticker.
+The sticker should not touch the walls of the area.
+Feel free to manually lower the bed using your printer's controls to get a better view/fit your hand.
+- When you have placed the sticker(s) press resume.
+The printer will seal the NFC tags at the next layer.

+> [!NOTE]
+> You can also use real 3.5" floppy disks and stick the sticker at the center at the bottom (hub).
+> If you experience weak signal and/or inconsistencies in reading, the metal surface of the disk is at fault.
+> You can try to open carefully the disk and remove the whole disk, and stick the sticker through the hole on the inside.